AndreaW8/wav2lip-distillation/README.md

 ### Results Highlights

-The knowledge distillation setup successfully transferred knowledge from the Wav2Lip GAN teacher to a smaller student model, achieving comparable lip-sync quality with far fewer training epochs when multiple loss terms were combined.
+The knowledge distillation setup successfully transferred knowledge from the Wav2Lip GAN teacher to a smaller student model, achieving comparable lip sync quality with far fewer training epochs when multiple loss terms were combined.
 These student models were trained for 80 epochs, compared to the teacher model which was trained for 300 epochs.

 #### Quantitative Metrics